JohanAlvedal/Predbat-setup/README.md

 ---

 This README is written for sharing my setup, but I’m open to suggestions and feedback.
-Feel free to reach out or contribute to the project! 😊
+Feel free to reach out or contribute 😊

 ---